abelfubu/blog/src/content/create-a-blog-with-analog.md

 coverImage: https://images.unsplash.com/photo...
 ```

-Now, here's the cool part.
-You can customize this front matter to your heart's content.
-Want to add more info?
-Go for it!
-Just dive into the src/post-attributes.ts file, and tweak the interface to fit your needs:
+Here's the exciting part: you can customize this front matter to your heart's content.
+If you want to add more details, simply modify the interface in the src/post-attributes.ts file:

 ```typescript
 export default interface PostAttributes {